ferraricharles/bqml/README.md

 **

-### $\triangle$ Important Pre-requisite: E-commerce Dataset
+### $\triangle$ Important Pre-requisite: E-commerce Dataset and Project

-This training requires the **e-commerce dataset** to be already installed.
-If you haven't installed it yet, you can find a version with the e-commerce dataset pre-configured here: [https://github.com/ferraricharles/bqml_with_ecomm](https://github.com/ferraricharles/bqml_with_ecomm)
+This training requires the **e-comm dataset** to be ready to use in your Looker instance.
+If you haven't installed it yet, you can find a version with the e-commerce dataset pre-configured here: [https://github.com/ferraricharles/bqml_with_ecomm](https://github.com/ferraricharles/bqml_with_ecomm).

 **